byjg/php-config/docs/config-facade.md

 ---
 sidebar_position: 8
-title: PSR-11 Container Interface
+title: Config Facade
-description: Using the Psr11 static facade for convenient container access
+description: Using the Config static facade for convenient container access
 ---

-# PSR-11 Container Interface
+# Config Facade

-The `Psr11` class provides a convenient static interface to access the container functionality without the need to pass around the container instance.
-It acts as a facade for the Container class, implementing methods similar to the PSR-11 Container Interface standard but with additional functionality specific to the ByJG Config implementation.
+The `Config` class provides a convenient static interface to access the container functionality without the need to pass around the container instance.
+It acts as a facade for the Container class, providing a clean and familiar API for accessing configuration values and resolving dependencies.

 ## Initializing the Container